aolszowka/SynergySamples/DotnetAssembly/README.md

     1. interop.dbl

         This is a small wrapper which simply disables the ability to step though this code in debugging (using [.NODEBUG][3]) and then imports interop1.dbl.
-It is unclear why Synergex disables the debugging of this interop class.
+Synergex generates this because they feel that the debugging experience is best improved by this behavior.
 See this Synergex Answers Question: [Why Does GENNET40 (.NET to Synergy Interop Generator) Generate a .NODEBUG for Interop Code?][4]

+        From the Authors standpoint it is more desirable to enable debugging as you are then able to set a breakpoint in Traditional Synergy Prior to the DotnetAssembly() Call allowing you to attach the CLR Debugger prior to execution of CLR code.
+It is left as an exercise to the reader to determine what is best for their process.

     2. interop.inc